sloppyjuicy/cogniassist-docs/docs/Training-ProductSynonyms.md

+---
-id: smalltalk
+id: product-synonyms
-title: Smalltalk
+title: Product Synonyms
-sidebar_label: Smalltalk

-### Product Synonyms
+sidebar_label: Product Synonyms
+---

 When you design a bot, they should have three parts: